-Mistake #2: You don't refuel — You're meeting friends for happy hour after a 45-minute treadmill session, and after a shower, hair and makeup session, and a round of drinks, it hits you — you're starving!
+You're meeting friends for happy hour after a 45-minute treadmill session, and after a shower, hair and makeup session, and a round of drinks, it hits you — you're starving!
 Eating a post-workout snack isn't just important for your grumbling stomach, though; having a protein- and carb-rich snack between 30 minutes and two hours after you work out replenishes your muscles' energy stores as well as helps them become stronger.
 After all, why undo all the hard work you've done right away?
-Keep a simple post-workout snack in your gym bag if you're not going to be able to make or order food in your two-hour window.
+Keep a simple post-workout snack in your gym bag if you're not going to be able to make or order healthy food in your two-hour window.

 After a run, make sure you hydrate, hydrate, hydrate, especially if you didn't drink water during your workout.
 Dehydration can lead to fatigue, cramps, mood swings, and other unpleasant symptoms that are the opposite of the workout euphoria you should be feeling.